dagster-io/dagster/docs/sphinx/sections/api/apidocs/libraries/dagster-polars.rst

 -----------------------------------------------------

 This library provides Dagster integration with `Polars <https://pola.rs>`_.
-It allows using Polars DataFrames as inputs and outputs with Dagster's `@asset` and `@op`.
+It allows using Polars eager or lazy DataFrames as inputs and outputs with Dagster's `@asset` and `@op`.
 Type annotations are used to control whether to load an eager or lazy DataFrame.
+Lazy DataFrames can be sinked as output.
 Multiple serialization formats (Parquet, Delta Lake, BigQuery) and filesystems (local, S3, GCS, ...) are supported.

 Comprehensive list of `dagster-polars` behavior for supported type annotations can be found in :ref:`Types` section.